Vietnam.vn - Nền tảng quảng bá Việt Nam

 Alisa said she is not pressured by the title of prodigy.
 Her goal in studying is to discover her own abilities, not to set records or pursue titles.

-“I don’t care about being honored as a child prodigy, but rather want to be known as someone who contributes to the overall development of society, especially Vietnam,” Alisa realized that learning faster helps her save time, about 7-10 years compared to her peers.
+“I don’t care about being honored as a prodigy, but I want to be known as someone who contributes to the general development of society, especially Vietnam,” Alisa realized that learning faster helps her save time, about 7-10 years compared to her peers.
 This will help her contribute to society sooner and have more time to do useful work.

 After graduating from university, Alisa said she has entered the second phase of her life: scientific research and entrepreneurship.
-She is currently developing a business idea focusing on environmental protection and sustainable development.
+Currently, she is developing a business idea, focusing on environmental protection and sustainable development.

 Accordingly, Alisa wants to apply AI technology, cybersecurity and blockchain algorithms in the field of environmental protection by establishing an open platform, allowing users to plant trees and earn income from this (through the sale of carbon certificates).